|Clusters of alveoli, forming alveolar sacs, are connected

 and keep the lung from deflating completely.

-A minute air-filled sac in the vertebrate lung.
+An alveolus is a minute air-filled sac in the vertebrate lung.

 Pulmonary alveoli are thin-walled and surrounded by blood vessels.
 There